juancarloskatigbak8/PlayAnalytics-Machine-Learning-Driven-Sports-Management-Portal/README.md

 # Project Title

-Sports Management for Injury Prevention, Performance, and Athlete Management Using Machine Learning: presented by Juan Carlos Katigbak 300366535 to Padmapriya Arasanipalai Kandhadai CSIS4495 Applied Research Project Section 002
+Sports Management Portal for Injury Prevention, Performance, and Athlete Management Using Machine Learning: presented by Juan Carlos Katigbak 300366535 to Padmapriya Arasanipalai Kandhadai CSIS4495 Applied Research Project Section 002

 ## About the Project